PumukyDev/pi-pumukychat/config/monitoring/README.md

 - **Loki**: For log aggregation.
 - **Suricata**: For intrusion detection.
-- **Node Exporter**: For server metrics monitoring.

 This structure ensures flexibility and scalability to accommodate further enhancements.

----

-## Notes

-- Make sure configuration files (`grafana.ini`, `prometheus.yml`, etc.) are correctly updated for your specific environment.
-- For security reasons, sensitive files like authentication details should be stored securely and not included in the repository.